CGNS/HDF5 - An HPC implementation#

 We first describe the roles of the various HDF5 elements (i.e. groups or attributes) as they are specifically applied within CGNS, followed by a description of the overall layout of the tree structure itself.

 We previously described the general role of each of the HDF5 elements without reference to CFD.
-Here we note any additional information regarding their use within CGNS.
+Here, we note any additional information regarding their use within CGNS.

 We first describe attributes recognized by both HDF5 and CGNS.
-We then describe certain elements which are derived from context, i.e., which the node possesses by virtue of its location within a CGNS database.
+We then describe certain elements that are derived from context, i.e., which the node possesses by virtue of its location within a CGNS database.
 These notions, namely, Cardinality, Parameters, and Functions, are unique to CGNS.

 The Node ID is completely controlled by HDF5, and thus its role is exactly the same for CGNS as it is for HDF5.
 CGNS software accesses the Node ID only through calls to HDF5.
 HDF5 itself guarantees that Node IDs are unique and constant within any HDF5 file (or collection of files) while the file(s) are open.